topbitdu/unidom-common/ROADMAP.md

 1. Improve the Model Extension concern to support the Exact Column specification

 ## v1.6
+1. Secure Column concern
+2. Exact Column concern
+3. Argument Validation concern
+4. Notation Column concern
-1. Improve the Model Extension concern to support the Secure Column specification
+5. Improve the Model Extension concern to include the Secure Column concern
+6. Improve the Model Extension concern to include the Exact Column concern
+7. Improve the Model Extension concern to include the Argument Validation concern
+8. Improve the Model Extension concern to include the Notation Column concern